Skip to content

 These are the beliefs that shape ordeal's design:

-buggify()is a no-op.
-Assertions are inactive.
+4. Negligible overhead in production. buggify() is a no-op when inactive.
+Assertions are dormant.
 Faults aren't registered.
-Ordeal adds nothing to your production binary. -
+Ordeal adds nothing meaningful to your production runtime.

 Ready to try it?